|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See VDC long-term trend chart] A long-term uptrend had started on January 16, 2025 at 205.80 and reached 226.60 on March 3, 2025.
-VDC gained -20.80 points, or -10.11%, in 6 weeks.
-The chart has formed a Symmetric Triangle chart pattern.
-The uptrend support line (211.67) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+Long-term trend: [See VDC long-term trend chart] A long-term uptrend had started on October 6, 2023 at 172.80 and reached 226.73 on August 20, 2025.
+VDC gained -53.93 points, or -31.21%, in 97 weeks.
+The chart has formed a Ascending Triangle chart pattern.
+The trend support level is at 211.27 and resistance is at 226.74.
+An Ascending Triangle is a variation of triangle formation that has a flat resistance line and rising support line.
+The higher lows indicate an increasing demand and give the ascending triangle definitive bullish bias.
+An Ascending Triangle usually represents an accumulation stage in bullish market.
+An Ascending Triangle is considered to be a continuation pattern, especially in an uptrend, but it may also mark a reversal in a downtrend.
+Use the following link to access a Ascending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Ascending Triangle pattern in a long-term trend.

 Weekly Technical Indicators: [See VDC weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is below its signal line since March 14, 2025.
+The weekly MACD line is below its signal line since August 22, 2025.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 | |